ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/dashboard/job-plan-instances/job-plan-instance-visualisation-tab.md

 # Ikasan Enterprise Scheduler - Job Plan Instance Visualisation Tab

-The Job Plan Instance Visualisation Tab tab provides a visual representation of a job plan.
-The job plan is contains children job plans, and the children job plans contain the jobs.
+The Job Plan Instance Visualisation Tab tab provides a visual representation of a job plan instance.
+The job plan instance contains children job plan instances, and the children job plan instances contain the jobs.
 There are  various actions that can be performed against jobs within the visualisation screens.
 Details of these actions can be found [here](./job-plan-instance-actions.md).

 A short video demonstrating the use of the features on this tab can be found [here](https://youtu.be/tjKuJcY798o).